Quick Answer

 | Ongoing | 10-year extended enforcement; no prosecution time limit | Historic work liability |

 Yes.
-The duty holder requirements apply to ALL building work subject to Building Regulations in England, not just high-rise buildings.
-For domestic projects, the client duties typically transfer to the design and building professionals appointed to the project.
-If you are the sole contractor on a domestic extension, you are likely the Principal Contractor by default.
+Duty holder requirements cover ALL building work subject to Building Regulations in England.
+If you are the sole contractor on a domestic extension, you are the Principal Contractor by default.
+See the building control notifications guide for how the process works in practice.

-Currently, a higher-risk building (HRB) is any residential building in England that is at least 18 metres tall or has at least 7 storeys, containing 2 or more residential units.
-The government plans to expand this definition to include buildings between 11 and 18 metres, which will significantly increase the number of projects in scope.
+Any residential building in England at least 18 metres tall or with 7+ storeys, containing 2 or more residential units.
+The government plans to expand this to include buildings between 11 and 18 metres, which will bring a much larger number of mid-rise projects into scope.